Reading and writing data

 -

-class, all methods available to tibbles are also available totof_tbl
+tof_tbls inherit from thetbl_dfclass, all methods available to tibbles are also available totof_tbls.

 tidyr for free.
 These can be useful for performing a